 Readers have made it for nursery decor, Spring decor, and wedding decorations.

-There are so many fun ways to make and use this Hanging Bird Garland!
-Readers have used it as decor in a baby’s room, Wedding decorations and one reader even had it as a craft at her baby shower.
-She let her guests assemble birds and leave messages on the birds that then hung in the baby’s room.
-How can you not love that?!
+One reader even had it as a craft at her baby shower.
+She let her guests assemble the birds and leave messages on them that were later hung in the baby's room.
+How cute is that?!

-This post was originally about a Hanging Bird Garland Kit, but sadly that is no longer available to purchase.
-Instead, I created an SVG Cut File that you can download for free so you can still create this fun Spring Bird Garland using your Cutting Machine.
+This post was originally about a Hanging Bird Garland Kit, but sadly that kit is no longer available to purchase.
+Instead, we created a simple bird SVG file that you can grab for free and create this handmade Bird Garland using your Cutting Machine.